-B. Renewal of License or Transition to Unrestricted License

-To be eligible for reimbursement for a license renewal or transition to unrestricted license, the license expiration date must be within the academic year in which reimbursement is sought and an academic year in which the Resident is appointed to a residency or fellowship training program.
-The resident must also be in good academic standing with the University and the Medical Board of California.

-21.03 USMLE STEP III/COMLEX III

-A. To be eligible for reimbursement for USMLE Step III/COMLEX III exam fees, the examination date must occur within the academic year in which reimbursement is sought unless the resident postpones their exam and sends notice of postponement into another academic year and the resident remains in compliance with licensing requirements at all times.
+- 2. Renewal of License or Transition to Unrestricted License To be eligible for reimbursement for a license renewal or transition to unrestricted license, the license expiration date must be within the academic year in which reimbursement is sought and an academic year in which the Resident is appointed to a residency or fellowship training program.
+The resident must also be in good academic standing with the University and the Medical Board of California - C. USMLE STEP III/COMLEX III - 1.
+To be eligible for reimbursement for USMLE Step III/COMLEX III exam fees, the examination date must occur within the academic year in which reimbursement is sought unless the resident postpones their exam and sends notice of postponement into another academic year and the resident remains in compliance with licensing requirements at all times.

-B. Residents are only eligible to receive reimbursement once during the term of their employment.

-3. Reimbursement is only for fees paid directly to the National Board of Osteopathic Medical Examiners or Federation of State Medical Boards.

-4. In the event that the Resident does not pass the COMLEX III on their first attempt and has to retake the test, the Resident is eligible to apply for reimbursement through their educational fund.

-21.04 Licenses and exam reimbursements under this article are separate from any educational fund reimbursements, under Article 22.
-Residents may seek reimbursement for licenses not covered by this Article from the Education Funds in Article 22.
+- 2. Residents are only eligible to receive reimbursement once during the term of their employment. - 3.
+Reimbursement is only for fees paid directly to the National Board of Osteopathic Medical Examiners or Federation of State Medical Boards. - 4.
+In the event that the Resident does not pass the complex III on their first attempt and has to retake the test, the Resident is eligible to apply for reimbursement through their educational fund. - D. Reimbursement Amounts: All fees paid, in accordance with above, to the Medical Board of California and the Federation of State Medical Boards will be reimbursed. - E. Reimbursement Process: Residents and Fellows must provide documentation of any costs incurred for which they seek reimbursement, along with submitting a filled request for reimbursement form.
+Reimbursement forms shall be provided and handled by University administration.
+The University may modify the process for seeking reimbursement with notice to the Union. - F. Licenses and exam reimbursements under this article are separate from any educational fund reimbursements, under Article XXIV.
+Residents may seek reimbursement for licenses not covered by this Article from the Education Funds in Article XXIV.